Moramor/FillADP/README.md

 # Resetter

+run

+    py resetter.py
-run resetter.py to reset all non-enterinated data from the specified period.
+to reset all non-enterinated data from the specified period.

 ## Not using Chrome ?